 Direct Payments – choose your own care provider

 As above, Direct Payments are for those who have been assessed as needing help from social services, and who would like to choose their own care and support service.
-Follow this link for more information.
+See the next article titled Direct Payments for more information.

 What is Attendance Allowance?